Platforms, technical facilities, infrastructure, and services

 - Montpellier GenomiX (MGX) Platform of the Biocampus Joint Service Unit, which offers cutting-edge technologies in the field of genomics.
 It is part of the France Génomique National Infrastructure.

-- High-Throughput qPCR Platform – Environmental Genomics, enabling the quantification of gene expression via quantitative PCR (qPCR), the detection and quantification of viruses or bacteria, and genotyping using high-resolution melting (HRM) technology.
+- High-Throughput qPCR Platform – environmental genomics that enables the quantification of gene expression via quantitative PCR (qPCR), the detection and quantification of viruses or bacteria, and genotyping using high-resolution melting (HRM) curves.

-- Genotyping and Sequencing Facility (GenSeq) which specializes in molecular genetic analysis technologies within the framework of research programs focusing primarily on evolutionary biology and the ecology of wild and/or heritage species
+- Genotyping and Sequencing Facility (GenSeq) which specializes in molecular genetic analysis technologies as part of research programs focusing primarily on evolutionary biology and the ecology of wild and/or heritage species

 - Degraded DNA Kit (ANDdeg) which enables the extraction of degraded DNA with the scientific rigor essential for validating results (physically separate pre- and post-PCR laboratories; facilities and equipment strictly dedicated to pre-PCR experiments).